TJHSST-Self-Driving-Cars/f1tenth_simulator_code/README.md

 gym 0.17.3 requires pyglet<=1.5.0,>=1.4.0, but you'll have pyglet 1.5.11 which is incompatible.
 ```
 which could be ignored.
 The environment should still work without error.

+## FAQ

+- How can I view the state of my submission?

+Go to [Submissions page](https://riders.ai/challenge/47/f1-tenth-iros-2021/submissions) in Riders.ai, and then click on **View Status** for the related submission.

+If your agent has any issues (such as a syntax error), you will only see a single file "F1Tenth Bridge & Agent Log".
+By looking at this file you can understand why your agent haven't started (generally it's either a typo or an import issue).

+If your agent starts successfully, you'll see two other logs (one for timed trial and one for obstacle avoidance).

+- How can I replay my submission?

+Download log for Timed Trial or Obstacle Avoidance results, these logs should be in .jsonl format.

+Clone [F1Tenth Log Player](https://gitlab.com/acrome-colab/riders-poc/f1tenth-log-player) repo, update path of the log file in the main.py and run the Python file as described in the repo README.

+- How can I add requirements to my agent?

+If these are Python requirements, you can add these to the `pkg/requirements.txt` file, they will be automatically installed by the Agent docker image.
+If you want to add an arbitrary dependency, you'll need to update `compose/agent/Dockerfile`.
+Since these images are based on Ubuntu 20:04, you can use any dependency that's available with apt using `apt-get install -y {package-name}`.

 ## Citing
 If you find this Gym environment useful, please consider citing: